-BASE: Currently married or in union women who want another child (V602 = 1), plus those originally responding that they want another child, but then say they cannot get pregnant (see also V602).
+Var Model Description V616 This variable records the original response to the question "How long would you like to wait from now before the birth of another child?"
+The first digit gives the units in which the respondent answered (1 indicates months, 2 indicates years, and 9 indicates a special response), while the last two digits give the time in those units.
+If the units value is 9 then the variable contains a special response, and if the duration value is greater than 90 this also indicates a special response.
+For example, code 994 is used for the responses "Soon/Now", and code 299 would mean that the response was given in years but the actual duration was missing on the questionnaire.
+BASE: Currently married or in union $All$ women who want another child (V602 = 1), plus those originally responding that they want another child, but then say they cannot get pregnant (see also V602).
 V617 This variable records the original response to the question "How old would you like your youngest child to be when your next child is born?"

-BASE: Currently married or in union women who want another child, but respond "Don't Know" or give an "Other" answer to variable V616 (V616 > 996).
+BASE: Currently married or in union women who want another child, but respond "Don't Know" or give an "Other" answer to variable V616 (V616 >= 996).
 V618 Regret for sterilization records whether the respondent regretted the sterilization and, if so, the reason she regretted the sterilization.
+The category child died has been added to this variable.
 BASE: Women who are sterilized or whose partners are sterilized (V312 = 6 or V312 = 7).

-Whether the respondent (or her partner) would have the sterilization operation if she were given the chance to do it over again.
+V619 Whether the respondent (or her partner) would have the sterilization operation if she were given the chance to do it over again.
 BASE: Women who are sterilized or whose partners are sterilized (V312 = 6 or V312 = 7).

-Whether the respondent and her partner have ever discussed the number of children they would like to have.

-BASE: Currently married or in union, non-sterilized women (V502 = 1 & V312 < > 6 & V312 < > 7).

-Whether the respondent believes her partner wants the same number of children, more children or fewer children than she wants herself.

-BASE: Currently married or in union, non sterilized women (V502 = 1 & V312 < > 6 & V312 < > 7).
+V620 Whether the respondent and her partner have ever discussed the number of children they would like to have.
+BASE: Currently married or in union, non-sterilized women (V502 = 1 & V312 $\Leftrightarrow$ 6 & V312 $\Leftrightarrow$ 7).
+V621 Whether the respondent believes her partner wants the same number of children, more children or fewer children than she wants herself.
+BASE: Currently married or in union, non sterilized women (V502 = $1 & V312 \Leftrightarrow 6 & V312 \Leftrightarrow 7$ ).